Zitterbewegung of massless particles: Discussion and summary

-In summary, we have analyzed Zitterbewegung of massless particles with an arbitrary spin in various representations.
-The photon and other massless particles cannot be spatially localized and the radius vector $\bm r=(x,y,z)$ cannot characterize their coordinates.
-Therefore, $\bm r$ is a moving point characterizing any fixed point of the envelope of the wave packet characterizing the particle and $\bm v$ is the velocity of its motion.
+Photons and other field quanta are extended over the entire space and the radius vector $\bm r=(x,y,z)$ cannot define their coordinates.
+Therefore, $\bm r$ is a radius vector of a moving point characterizing any fixed point of the envelope of the wave packet characterizing the particle and $\bm v$ is the velocity of its motion.
 The latter quantity defines the group velocity of the massless particle \emph{as a whole} but not that of any point of the wavefront.
 We have considered massless scalar and Dirac particles, the photon, and massive and massless particles with an arbitrary spin.
 We have described them in different representations.
 For particles with an arbitrary spin, the GFV and FW representations have been used.
 In all cases, Zitterbewegung takes place in any representation except for the FW one.
 In such cases, formulas describing the particle motion are the same in any representation.
 In the FW representation, the operators of the velocity and momentum are proportional and Zitterbewegung does not take place.
 The radius vector (position) and velocity operators are the quantum-mechanical counterparts of the classical position and velocity just in the FW representation.
-Therefore, Zitterbewegung is not observable.
-This conclusion agrees with the conclusions made in the previous studies \cite{ZitterbewegungFF,ZitterbewegungPPNL,ZitterbewegungJPhysConf,Zitterbewegungbook,ZitterbewegungOC,PRAFW,ZitterbewegungDeriglazov,ZitterbewegungKobakhidze} for massive particles.
+Therefore, Zitterbewegung of free particles is not observable.
+This conclusion agrees with the conclusions made in the previous studies \cite{ZitterbewegungFF,ZitterbewegungPPNL,ZitterbewegungJPhysConf,ZitterbewegungKrekora,Zitterbewegungbook,ZitterbewegungOC,PRAFW,ZitterbewegungDeriglazov,ZitterbewegungKobakhidze} for massive particles.
+However, it disagrees with the corresponding conclusions reached in many other investigations including precedent papers devoted to Zitterbewegung of the free photon \cite{Unal,Kobe}.

+The very important problem is Zitterbewegung of particles in external fields.
+Zitterbewegung has been noted in Refs. \cite{ZitterbewegungRo,ZitterbewegungBD,ZitterbewegungCapelle} as a reason of the electrostatic contact (Darwin) interaction being a manifestation of effective root-mean-square radii of spinning particles.
+However, our analysis given in Sec. \ref{External} shows that this interaction cannot be caused by Zitterbewegung and is conditioned by the particle spin.
+We underline that the effective root-mean-square radii do not depend on external fields and are the same as in vacuum.
+Since an exact FW transformation is not possible in a non-perturbative way, our conclusions are restricted by the applicability of the used transformation method and cannot be extended to perturbations of next orders.